-Student plagiarism is often unintentional and derives from lack of knowledge of ethical citation practices or proper integration of sources.
+Student plagiarism is often unintentional and derives from a lack of knowledge of ethical citation practices or proper integration of sources.
 Intentional plagiarism happens too, sometimes in the form of a panic-based decision and other times an intentional decision to break the rules.
-(UC Davis - Addressing Plagiarism Series, University of Nevada, Reno Library - Guide to Avoiding Plagiarism)
+(UC Davis, Addressing Plagiarism Series, University of Nevada, Reno Library, Guide to Avoiding Plagiarism)

 - State clear policies regarding plagiarism and its consequences in the course syllabus.

 - As you clarify policies, consider department policies as well as the University Administrative Manual.

 - Teach students discipline-specific ethical citation practices, including what plagiarism is, and why and how to avoid it in your discipline.

 - Teachers often assume that students have already been taught ethical citation practices and what constitutes plagiarism; in reality, some students may have little to no experience with this topic at all (Pearson, 2011).